conrad-krueger/Personal-Projects/Python Speed/README.md

 the difference between the maximum and minimum element in the list.
 With testing, it seems the list has to contain over 5 million elements, with equal amounts of positive and negative integers, to be faster than Tim Sort.

+NOTE: Obviously these are not exact brightlines as to when Modified Counting Sort will be faster than Tim Sort.
+Every device is different.